darylhjd/mangadesk/README.md

 - Responsive UI (kind of)
 - Written in Golang :)

-Works for Windows/Linux/MacOS.
+Works for Windows/Linux/macOS.

 ## Usage

 Simply choose the chapters you want to read to download.

 All downloads are stored in a folder titled `downloads`, which you will find in the same directory as where you run the application.

 ### Keybindings

 - Ctrl + L : Login/Logout
-- Ctrl + H : Help
+- Ctrl + K : Keybindings/Help
 - Ctrl + S : Search
 - Ctrl + E : Select multiple chapters
 - Esc      : Going back